-The annual commission report should be delivered to the Trustees, PSRSSTL staff and consultant within forty five (45) days of the end of each calendar year.
+The annual commission report should be delivered to the PSRSSTL Trustees, staff and investment consultant within forty five (45) days of the end of each calendar year.
 The report should cover all trades executed during the prior calendar year.
 Each annual commission report should include the following: